kitschpatrol/docker-gitbox/README.md

     git clone http://<docker host ip or hostname>/git/myrepo.git

-*Note: There is a skightly differnt url used in retrieving the git repository in this method.
+*Note: There is a slightly differnt url used in retrieving the git repository in this method.
 This is in contrast to the git:// protocol used by git daemon.*

 **Authentication:**